Psychtoolbox-3/psychtoolbox-3.github.com/docs/MacDisplaySettings.md

  Psychtoolbox "[sca](sca)"), so the error message won't be hidden behind your
  window.

-% REQUIREMENTS: macOS and MATLAB.
-(If it detects Psychtoolbox, then it
+% REQUIREMENTS: macOS, MATLAB, and Psychtoolbox.
- will use the "[sca](sca)" command to close windows before throwing a fatal
- error.)
-In its current form, [MacDisplaySettings](MacDisplaySettings) has only been tested on
+ The current version of [MacDisplaySettings](MacDisplaySettings) has only been tested on macOS
- macOS Mojave (10.14) localized for USA.
-Earlier versions of this code
+ Big Sur (11.3) localized for USA.
+The previous version was extensively
+ tested on Mojave.
+Based on earlier testing, I expect this to also
  supported macOS 10.9 to 10.14.
 It's designed to work internationally, but
  that hasn't been tested yet.
-It was tested on MATLAB 2019a, and very
+It was tested on MATLAB 2019a and 2021a, and
- likely works on any version of MATLAB new enough to include structs.
+ probably works on any version of MATLAB new enough to include structs.
 I
  think, but haven't checked, that the MATLAB code is pure basic MATLAB (no
- toolboxes) with one negligible exception.
-Before throwing an error, we
- check for the presence of the Psychtoolbox, if present then we call the
- Psychtoolbox routine "[sca](sca)" ([Screen](Screen) [Close](Close) All) to close any open windows,
- so the error won't be hidden behind your window.
+ toolboxes).
+We use the Psychtoolbox to get the global rect of the main
+ screen, and to close all psychtoolbox windows in case of error.
+The
- [MacDisplaySettings](MacDisplaySettings).applescript needs only the macOS.
+ routine [MacDisplaySettings](MacDisplaySettings).applescript only needs macOS.
 It works on any
  screen, including an external monitor, but testing with external monitors
  has been very limited.